buildbot/buildbot/master/docs/manual/configuration/www.rst

     :param header: header to use to get the username (defaults to ``REMOTE_USER``)
     :param headerRegex: regular expression to get the username from header value (defaults to ``"(?P<username>[^ @]+)@(?P<realm>[^ @]+)")``\.
-                        Note that you at least need to specify a ``?P<username>`` regular expression named group.
+                        Note that you need at least to specify a ``?P<username>`` regular expression named group.
     :param userInfoProvider: user info provider; see :ref:`User-Information`

-    If the Buildbot UI is served through a reverse proxy that supports HTTP-based authentication (like apache or lighttpd), it's possible to to tell Buildbot to trust the web server and get the username from th request headers.
+    If the Buildbot UI is served through a reverse proxy that supports HTTP-based authentication (like apache or lighttpd), it's possible to tell Buildbot to trust the web server and get the username from the request headers.

-    Administrator must make sure that it's impossible to get access to Buildbot using other way than through frontend.
+    The administrator must make sure that it's impossible to get access to Buildbot in any way other than through the frontend.
     Usually this means that Buildbot should listen for incoming connections only on localhost (or on some firewall-protected port).
     The reverse proxy must require HTTP authentication to access Buildbot pages (using any source for credentials, such as htpasswd, PAM, LDAP, Kerberos).